-Any business that is started needs some start up cash.
-When it comes to selling on Amazon, that amount is a little different than your typical brick and mortar business.
-Since you don’t have the overhead expenses like a warehouse, electricity, etc, you can get started with less cash than most other businesses.
+Any business that is started needs some start-up cash.
+When selling on Amazon, that amount is a little different than your typical brick-and-mortar business.
+Since you don’t have the overhead expenses like a warehouse, electricity, etc., you can get started with less cash than most other businesses.

-After you are done reading this article, you will have a better understanding of the funds needed to get started with online arbitrage, but you will also learn a little more about the business model in general.
+After you are done reading this article, you will have a better understanding of the funds needed to get started with online arbitrage.
+Still, you will also learn a little more about the business model in general.

 What is Online Arbitrage?